asuka1975/glplusplus/README.md

 Fixing it with gl++, It becomes the code below.
 The usage of vbo is easier by implicit stride and offset calculation and its deletion.
-**Note that the array of vertex data is defined as interleave storage.**
+**Note that the array of vertex data must be defined as interleave storage.**
 ```c++
 // initialize vbo
 using traits = gl::buffer_trait<VertexType, GL_ARRAY_BUFFER, GL_STATIC_DRAW>;